Cohabitation agreement: Purpose

 Cohabitation agreements can provide the members of a relationship the sense that their financial commitments to each other will be enforceable, and that assets acquired or improved during the relationship will be divided fairly.
 In the absence of an agreement it may be difficult to determine ownership of assets acquired during a relationship.
 For assets such as real estate or motor vehicles, ownership may be resolved based upon title ownership without regard to whether the partner not named on the title contributed to the purchase or maintenance.

 Common law marriage

 Common law marriage occurs when two people enter into a marriage without going through the formalities typically required, such as obtaining a marriage license or having a formal marriage ceremony.
 Not all jurisdictions recognize common law marriage, and there are no common law jurisdictions in which cohabitation of itself will result in a couple being regarded as legally married.

-Prenuptial agreements

-Prenuptial agreements are often used when one or both parties to a planned marriage want to protect their assets from claims by the other in the event that the marriage ends in divorce.
-The contract aims to achieve a measure of certainty about what the financial consequence would be if the marriage came to an end.
-Courts may retain discretion about whether or not a prenuptial agreement will be upheld.